 No one can predict the future

-No matter how incredible our engineers and architects are, no one can accurately predict the future, especially in a high-growth environment.
+No matter how incredible our development team is, no one can accurately predict the future.
+This is true in startups, SMBs, and it's especially true in a high-growth environment.
 That's why we've replaced the waterfall method with Agile development; software isn’t built like cathedrals.

 It's often the case that it can take a year of programming on a project before you understand what the best design approach should have been.